-If you want to subtract time in Excel, it helps if you understand the way that Excel stores times.
+If you want to subtract time in Excel, it helps to understand the way that Excel stores times.

-Times are actually stored as positive decimal values in Excel.
-It is only the formatting of an Excel cell that causes a numerical value to be displayed as a time, rather than a decimal.
+Times are stored as positive decimal values in Excel.
+It is only the formatting of an Excel cell that causes the numeric value to be displayed as a time, rather than a decimal.

-The table below shows examples of numerical values and the times that they represent in Excel.
+The table below shows examples of decimals and the times that they represent in Excel.

 As times are stored as simple decimal values, you can subtract time in Excel in the same way that you can subtract any other numbers.
 This is shown in the following examples.

 Column C of the following spreadsheet shows four simple Excel time subtraction formulas.

 In each case, the time in column A is subtracted from the time in column B.

 If you have a cell containing a positive decimal value, this can be diplayed as a time, by formatting the cell with a time format.

 The easiest way to do this is to select the Time formatting from the drop-down format menu, which is generally located in the 'Number' group, on the Home tab of the Excel ribbon (see below):